Women in philosophy: Reasons for under-representation

 There are many possible causes for why women are underrepresented in philosophy.
 As mentioned above, female philosophers have faced discrimination and sexual harassment in the workplace.
-Other hypotheses have risen as the problem of underrepresentation becomes more apparent.
+Other hypotheses have risen as the problem of under-representation becomes more apparent.
 A. E. Kings points to a particular "myth of genius" that could be affecting the rate at which women pursue post-graduate degrees in philosophy.
 This myth is about perception; Kings believes that women are less likely to be perceived as "geniuses."
-These perceptions can be internalized, which "can lead to underperformance, and even withdrawal from a discipline altogether."
-Underrepresentation can be seen as a cyclical issue.
+These perceptions can be internalized, which "can lead to under performance, and even withdrawal from a discipline altogether."
+Under representation can be seen as a cyclical issue.
 Because there are few women in the academic field, women face challenges upon entering a male-dominated area, which could in turn discourage them from continuing higher education in philosophy.
 Sally Haslanger (mentioned above) recalled "in my year at Berkeley and in the two years ahead of me and two years behind me, there was only one woman each year in classes of eight to ten students.
 Eventually, the other four women dropped out, so I was the only woman left in five consecutive classes."